 - 1. Maintain the percent of proficient or advanced students from the previous year, or - 2.
 Increase the percent proficient or advanced students from previous year, or - 3.
-Achieve a proficiency rate at or above 7678% (this target is set to increase as does the percentage expected for the reading/language artsusage assessment-see 3.1).
+Achieve a proficiency rate at or above the current AMO target (see Principle 3.1).